cce-bigdataintro-1160/CEBD-1160-spring-2019/8-ml.md

 * Preparing the data
 * Linear Regression
 * Logistic Regression
-* About choosing the best algorithm
+* About choosing the best algorithms
 * Final Notes on Machine Learning
 * Homework